bradencwatkins/startup/notes.md

 HTML -> Head -> Title -> Text
 <p></p> is paragraph - normal text
 <img alt="image name" src="link" />
-Links: <a href="link" />
+Links: <a href="link" > </a>
 html, head, title, body,
 div, span, h<1-9>(size), p, tale, ol, ul, a, img
 use w3 schools online tutorials -- epic

+## Deploying Simon
+I learned how t deploy changes to my website using a deploy file.
+It was a headache.
+It would not work.
+I had to do many different things, but it kinda helped because now I have a greater insight and understanding about the system.